Costa Concordia disaster: Situation on the bridge

 Schettino said that, before approaching the island, he turned off the alarm system for Costa Concordia's computer navigation system.
 "I was navigating by sight, because I knew those seabeds well.
 I had done the move three, four times."
 He told investigators that he saw waves breaking on the reef and turned abruptly, swinging the side of the hull into the reef.
 Admitting to a "judgment error", Schettino acknowledged ordering the ship's turn too late.
 The captain initially said the ship was about 300 m from the shore (about the length of the vessel) and hit an uncharted rock.
 The ship's first officer, Ciro Ambrosio, told investigators Schettino had left his reading glasses in his cabin and repeatedly asked Ambrosio to check the radar for him.

 Schettino claimed that Costa Cruises managers told him to perform a sail-past salute on the night of the disaster.
-Previously, on 14 August 2011, the ship took a similar sail-past route, but not as close to Le Scole.
+The ship had taken a similar sail-past route on 14 August 2011, but not as close to Le Scole.
 The 2011 sail-past was approved by the cruise line and was done in daylight during an island festival.
 The normal shipping route passes about 5 mi offshore.

 Costa Cruises confirmed that the course taken in 2012 was "not a defined [computer programmed] route for passing Giglio".
 In an interview with the Italian television channel Canale 5 on 10 July 2012, Schettino said this was a contributing factor to the accident.
 In addition, at the captain's invitation, the maître d'hôtel of the ship, who was from Isola del Giglio, was on the ship's bridge to view the island during the sail-past.
 A further person on the bridge was a Moldovan dancer, Domnica Cemortan, who testified that she was in a romantic relationship with Schettino and had boarded the ship as a non-paying passenger.